 Anaplastic thyroid carcinoma is a rare and aggressive form of cancer of the thyroid gland.

-Anaplastic thyroid cancer grows very rapidly and is an invasive type of thyroid cancer.
+Anaplastic thyroid cancer is an invasive type of thyroid cancer that grows very rapidly.
 It occurs most often in people over age 60.
+It is more common in females than in males.
 The cause is unknown.

 - Coughing up blood